tinojantony/weather-data-generator/README.md

 1. Change directory to project base folder and run *java -jar WeatherGenerator.jar*
 2. Start date of the clock can be send as a command line argument in format YYYY-MM-DD

-##Number of test cases successfully executed : 77
+##Number of unit test cases successfully executed : 77

 ##Performance testing results
 - Number of records generated for 10 stations : **87600**